Small Intestinal Bacterial Overgrowth (SIBO) (cont.)

 Learn more about: B12

-Malnutrition may result in weight loss, as well as excessive muscle wasting (cachexia).
+Malnutrition may result in weight loss, and progress to excessive muscle wasting (cachexia).
 Inability to absorb fats in the diet may lead to steatorrhea (excess fat in the feces) that results in foul smelling oily stool, and may cause some anal leakage or fecal incontinence.

 Get the latest treatment options.